ljolliet/ShapeEditor/README.md

 </p>

 ## Run
-This project has been developed with JAVA 11.
+This project has been developed with Java 11.
 To build this project, you will have to add the following libraries :
 - [JavaFx 11](https://gluonhq.com/products/javafx/)
 - [JSON Simple](https://code.google.com/archive/p/json-simple/downloads)
 - [JUnit 4](https://github.com/junit-team/junit4/wiki/Download-and-Install)
+Note : It can be built using Java 8 (in which JavaFx is integrated)

 ## Features
 This editor embeds the following  features :